awsdocs/amazon-kendra-developer-guide/doc_source/API_BatchGetDocumentStatusResponseError.md

 ## Contents<a name="API_BatchGetDocumentStatusResponseError_Contents"></a>

  ** DocumentId **   <a name="Kendra-Type-BatchGetDocumentStatusResponseError-DocumentId"></a>
-The unique identifier of the document whose status could not be retrieved\.
+The identifier of the document whose status could not be retrieved\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Required: No